codebar/barcelona/processes/Initiatives/2019-Pride-Month/meetup description.md

 Are you part of a LGBTQI+ organization in Tech in Barcelona or do you want to meet them?
 We invite you to celebrate pride 🏳️‍🌈 month and meet with other organizations in Tech that have a total or partial LGBTQI+ focus.
 We want to meet, share , create community and of course celebrate pride month together. 🏳️‍🌈 🎉 🎊

-We are a group of LGBTQI+ people that work in Tech and thought that a good way to celebrate pride 🏳️‍🌈 month is to meet & share and try build, growth and enahnce our communities.
+We are a group of LGBTQI+ people that work in Tech and thought that a good way to celebrate pride 🏳️‍🌈 month is to meet & share and try build, growth and enhance our communities.

 Agenda
 18h30 doors opens